 ONLINE FORM PRESS HERE

 Individuals may request that their report be anonymous.
-Response Team recognizes the importance of balancing an individual’s right to confidentiality and privacy with the community’s need to know how the College is responding to an incident.
-All incidents reported to the Response Team will be handled with privacy and discretion.
+The Bias Resource Team recognizes the importance of balancing an individual’s right to confidentiality and privacy with the community’s need to know how the College is responding to an incident.
+All incidents reported to the Bias Resource Team will be handled with privacy and discretion.
 Any personal information obtained will be subject to disclosure only to the extent required by law, or as required for the College to respond appropriately.

 What Do I Include in My Report?